percona/postgresql-docs/docs/installation/installing.md

 # Installing Percona Distribution for PostgreSQL

-This document provides installation instructions for Percona Distribution for PostgreSQL 12.
-For how to install the latest major version of Percona Distribution for PostgreSQL, see [Installing Percona Distribution for PostgreSQL 13](https://www.percona.com/doc/postgresql/13/installing.html).

 Percona provides installation packages in `DEB` and `RPM` format for 64-bit Linux distributions.
 Find the full list of supported platforms on the [Percona Software and Platform Lifecycle page](https://www.percona.com/services/policies/percona-software-support-lifecycle#pgsql).

 Like many other Percona products, we recommend installing Percona Distribution for PostgreSQL from Percona repositories by using the **percona-release** utility.
 The **percona-release** utility automatically enables the required repository for you so you can easily install and update Percona Distribution for PostgreSQL packages and their dependencies through the package manager of your operating system.